utwente-fmt/distbdd-tacas16/README.md

 Running DistBDD
 ---
-Single-machine runs can be executed via `./run.sh 4 at.5.8`, which performs reachability analysis over the `at.5.8` BEEM model by using 1 machine and 4 threads.
-Instead of `at.5.8`, also other models from the `models` folder can be picked.
+DistBDD can be executed via one of the two commands given below.
+With these commands, reachability analysis is performed over the `at.5.8` BEEM model.
+Instead of `at.5.8`, also any other model from the `models` folder can be picked.

+1. `./run.sh 4 at.5.8`, which is used for single-machine runs.
+Reachability is then performed with 4 parallel threads.
-For runs that require more than one machine, we use the SLURM scheduler to set-up UPC on all participating machines.
-In that case, the command `./run_dist.sh 8 12 at.5.8` can be used, which runs DistBDD on 8 machines (with exclusive access), with 12 threads per machine.
+2. `./run_dist.sh 8 12 at.5.8`, which is used for distributed runs that use more than one machine.
+This command uses the SLURM scheduler to set-up UPC on all participating machines.
+The command executes DistBDD on 8 machines (with exclusive access), with 12 threads per machine.
 After completion, the result is written to the file `result/at.5.8/result-8-12.out`.